7/30/2024

 Dylan Brzezinski

 Hi, guys.
 Thanks for taking the question.
-Just curious how you guys are thinking about future occupancy growth given that occupancy is now approaching the mid 90% range.
+Just curious how you guys are thinking about, you know, future occupancy growth, given that occupancy is now approaching, call it the mid 90% range.
 I mean, are we sort of approaching frictional vacancy levels in the portfolio today?
-Or do you guys think you can sort of move occupancy past the -95% range over the next few years?
+Or do you guys think you can sort of move occupancy past, call it the 94, 95% range over the next few years?

 speaker

-Well, we're never satisfied with where we are and we're going to continue to try to fill every square foot, but matching the vacancy to the demand gets much tougher as you're over 95% at least.
+Well, we're never satisfied with where we are and we're going to continue to try to fill every square foot, but yeah, matching the vacancy to the demand gets much tougher as you're over 95% leased.
 So I'd like to say we're going to continue to make some incremental progress, but it's not going to be easy.

 speaker